| |

 The great thng about homeschooling though is you can mix and match different methods to educate your kids the best way possible.

-Classical
+Classical Homeschooling

 According to the classical method of schooling, learning occurs in three stages: Preparing, Grammar, and Dialectic.
 The classical method of learning dates back to the Middle Ages and was used by some of the greatest minds in history.
 The focus is on teaching students how to learn for themselves.
 The Trivium (the 3 stages of learning) Grammar, logic, and rhetoric.

-Five tools of learning, are reason, record, relate, research, and rhetoric.
+Five tools of learning are reason, record, relate, research, and rhetoric.
 These form the basis of learning throughout the stages.

 Homeschool Methods, Teaching Methods, Homeschooling styles, Montessori, Unschooling, Waldorf, Charlotte Mason, Unit Studies, Classical education & more